PfClaKr/Ecole42Paris_Rainfall/README.md

 RELRO           STACK CANARY      NX            PIE             RPATH      RUNPATH      FILE No RELRO        No canary found   NX enabled    No PIE          No RPATH   No RUNPATH   /home/user/level0/level0
 ```
 With this text, you are succeed of login.

+Flags
+---
 #### GCC stack protector
 - the logic of protect of stack buffer overflow.
 - usually insert Canary value in the return stack address.